lennyleadership/zhichang/content/docs/01 Interview Experience/17 CGC Senior Tech/06_go_beyond.md

 toc: true
 ---

-Q: 6.
+Q #6.
 While working with a team, have you ever volunteered to take on additional tasks in order to support the group's efforts?

+**Revisit 2023.02.08**

+AECL. volunteer to recommission GC/MS-headspace.

+retired, no knowledge passed down, support, training, recommission, passed PT,